Want to improve your family’s diet? Check out these healthy snack ideas to offer your kids better choices and feel good about what you feed them.

 - Cheese sticks – Buy your own for lower pricing and look for RBST-free cheese for a healthier choice.

-- Rice cake or whole grain toast with sunbutter or nut butter or DIY Flavored Cream Cheese
+- Whole grain toast or crackers with sunbutter or nut butter or DIY Flavored Cream Cheese

 - Homemade granola or cereal bars – Cocoa Cashew Apricot Bites, Coconut Millet Snack Bars and Kitchen Stewardship’s Granola Bars are all tasty.